 - he must be a member of one of the associations of accountants specified in Part II of the First Schedule of the Accountants Act 1967; or

-(e) The Chairman of the Audit Committee shall be an Independent Director appointed by the Board.
-The Chairman of the Audit Committee shall not the Chairman of the Board.
+(e) The Chairman of the Audit Committee shall be an Independent Director appointed by the Board and shall not be the Chairman of the Board.

 (f) No alternate director shall be appointed as a member of the Audit Committee